Negative Utilitarianism and Justice

 Consequentialism

-Historically, hedonistic utilitarianism is the paradigmatic example of a consequentialist moral theory.
+Historically, hedonic utilitarianism is the paradigmatic example of a consequentialist moral theory.
 This form of utilitarianism holds that what matters is the aggregate happiness, i.e. the happiness of everyone and not the happiness of any particular person (Consequentialism, Wikipedia)

 Why should we subscribe to consequentialism?